mui/material-ui/docs/src/pages/components/transitions/transitions.md

 ## TransitionComponent prop

-Some Material-UI components use these transitions internally.
+Some MUI components use these transitions internally.
 These accept a `TransitionComponent` prop to customize the default transition.
 You can use any of the above components or your own.
 It should respect the following conditions: